Teymuraz Gabashvili: 2012–2016: Second French Open fourth round, Top 50 debut and career-high ranking

 At the 2015 French Open, Gabashvili repeated his 2010's result and advanced to the fourth round without losing a set, defeating in order, 10th seed Feliciano López, Juan Mónaco and Lukáš Rosol.
 In the fourth round, he lost in straight sets to 5th seed Kei Nishikori.

 At the 2015 Citi Open, Gabashvili upset two time Grand Slam champion and world No. 3 Andy Murray in the second round in three tight sets to claim only his fourth ever win against a Top 10 player, however he lost to Ričardas Berankis in the next round in two sets.

 He finished the year 2015 ranked World No. 50 for the first time in his career.
 On 1 February 2016, he achieved his highest career singles ranking of World No. 43.

-2021: 20 months ban from competition
+2021–2025: 20 months ban from competition, comeback

 In November 2021, he was banned for 20 months from competing for doping.
 He was ranked No. 270 on 15 November 2021.
+He returned to the ITF Tour in August 2023.